Transcutaneous Pacing: "Put It Up To Eleven!"

 The second question was “What was the patient’s potassium?”

-Eleven was the literal answer.
-The patient was in severe renal failure, and received multiple doses of calcium gluconate, as well as insulin, bicarb, and fluids.
-The recovered after a few sessions of hemodialysis, and are doing well.
+Eleven was the literal answer -- in this case (110 mA).
+The patient was in severe renal failure and received multiple doses of calcium gluconate, as well as insulin, bicarb, and fluids.
+He recovered after a few sessions of hemodialysis and is doing well.